Home heat pump · Central ducted heat pump (4-ton)

 Before you book an installer

 These figures are indicative ranges, not quotes, and not HVAC, electrical, or tax advice.
 Get several written, itemized estimates from licensed HVAC contractors, and confirm any permit or inspection requirement locally.
 A different equipment tier, ductwork, or electrical work can move the total well beyond these ranges.
-Any 25C tax credit is shown separately — verify eligibility at energy.gov / IRS.
+The federal 25C credit is not available for property placed in service after December 31, 2025, so it is not subtracted from this 2026 estimate.

 National indicative ranges for this configuration, as of 2026-06.